LordOfCorners/lordofcorners.github.io/_posts/2016-05-29-hrci-redesign.markdown

 ---
 layout: post
-title:  "HRCI UX Overhaul"
+title: 'HRCI UX Overhaul'
 date: 2017-05-30 10:59:56 -0400
 categories: portfolio
-featured-image: "hrci/human-resources-certification-institute-redesign.png"
+featured-image: 'hrci/human-resources-certification-institute-redesign.png'
-project-tags: "UX Design, Sketch, InVision, Front-End Dev, Website Redesign"
+project-tags: 'UX Design, Sketch, InVision, Front-End, Website Redesign'
-year: "2016-2017"
+year: '2016-2017'
 noindex: true
 excerpt: The Human Resources Certification Institute (HRCI) needed a refresh of their website to reflect their recently simplified enrollment process.
 I was the lead UX designer on the project, though when we got to the development phase I became the lead front-end developer.
 ---